celenityy/adguard-safari-settings-macos/README.md

 My recommendations for the ultimate configuration of AdGuard on Safari on macOS :)

 **NOTE:** This is specifically tailored for AdGuard on Safari on macOS.
-For Safari on iOS, see [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-ios).
+For Safari on iOS, see [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-ios), & for AdGuard's extension on other platforms, see [here](https://codeberg.org/Magnesium1062/adguard-extension-settings).

 # General